arbor-sim/arbor/example/plasticity/readme.md

 # Plasticity Example

 A miniapp that demonstrates how to use mutable connectivity.
-Must be run with MPI-enabled and **exactly** three ranks.
+Should be run with MPI and to see something interesting at least two ranks should be used.

 Each rank will print out its _generated_ spikes.
 The topology is this
 ```